heapwolf/vines/README.md

 ## Features

- - Automatic reconnect
+ - Quorum based consensus; a simple voting protocol that is partition tolerant.
- - Quorum based consensus protocol
+ - Gossip based data replication; reduces network footprint in large networks.
- - Gossip based data replication
+ - Attempts automatic reconnect for peer processes before selecting a new random peer.

 ## Examples